 What is it about the Constitution that makes it undemocratic?
 Why is there still such a thing as an electoral college?
 What does it mean to gerrymander?
 Why do we call it that?
 Is it legal or constitutional?
-Join Jack Fruchtman, Towson University political science professor and director of law and American Civilization, for a conversation about the myths currently surrounding American democracy that have helped create the current political paralysis that exists in our country today.
+Join Jack Fruchtman, Towson University professor of political science and director of Law and American Civilization, for a conversation about the myths currently surrounding American democracy that have helped create the current political paralysis that exists in our country today.
 While political polarization has led to deadlock in Congress, has it always been this way?
 Could it get worse?
 Has it ever been worse?

 Wednesday, August 2 at 5:30pm

 Grange Hall 1067 State Road, West Tisbury